 Do as the Locals Do: Non-Touristy Spots in Town

-San Diego has some pretty awesome tourist attractions, like Balboa Park and USS Midway, which we’ve written about here and here.
+San Diego has some pretty awesome tourist attractions, like Balboa Park and USS Midway, which we’ve written about (Instagram shots and Enjoy the Bay).
 But once in a while, it’s nice to stray from the beaten path and try something a little unexpected.
 Here’s a guide to four non-touristy ways to spend a San Diego vacation.

 Explore one of San Diego’s nine art districts — Barrio Logan being one of the best and most diverse

 Barrio Logan lives up to its designation as one of 14 California Cultural Districts, with galleries; art-filled cafés; and vast, colorful murals.
 Check out art shows in converted warehouses such as Bread & Salt and La Bodega (which also houses DJs and fashion designers), or admire the public art around the La Entrada apartments, the neighborhood market, and the pillars of Chicano Park’s historic Coronado Bridge.

 Go on a brewery tour (San Diego is America’s craft-beer capital, after all)